Markar/RareImages/README.md

 # To run the application
 git clone https://github.com/Markar/RareImages.git
 cd RareImages/rare-ui
+npm install
 npm run start-api

 open another terminal at rare-ui path npm run start
+* With virtualenv, I don't think you have to install the dependencies manually for the api.
+* There is a readme in the rare-api folder with instructions for setting up the virtualenv

 # Where I would spend more time
 - I would install SASS and refactor the css files, extract variables to a separate file, and clean up the styles